ellenjin/tracker-backend/README.md

 # tracker-backend
 Backend repository for Accountability Tracker.
-Using Springboot.
+Using Springboot. to run the project from the terminal ??
 ## Setup
 JDK17 is required!
 Gradle should be able to build once the project is cloned and run as long as the project is set up with JDK17.
 ### Local database setup